kratz00/common-api-cmake/INSTALL.md

-That package can be built by following those steps:
+That CMake-based package can be built by following those steps:
 $ mkdir build
 $ cd build
 $ cmake ..